-- Rivers or streams with hydrologic regimes that supply water to provide space, food, and cover needed to sustain eggs, tadpoles, metamorphosing juveniles, and adult breeding toads.
-Specifically, the conditions necessary to allow for successful reproduction of arroyo toads are: - a. breeding pools with areas less than 12 in (30cm) deep; - b. areas of flowing water with current velocities less than 1.3 ft per second; and - c. surface water that lasts for a minimum length of 2 months in most years, i.e., a sufficient wet period in the spring months to allow arroyo toad larveae to hatch, mature, and metamorphose. - Low-gradient stream segments (typically less than 6 percent) with sandy or fine gravel substrates that support the formation of shallow pools and sparsely vegetated sand and gravel bars for breeding and rearing of tadpoles and juveniles. - 3.
-A natural flooding regime, or one sufficiently corresponding to a natural regime, that will periodically scour riparian vegetation, rework stream channels and terraces, and redistribute sands and sediments, such that breeding pools and terrace habitats with scattered vegetation are maintained. - 4.
-Riparian and adjacent upland habitats (particularly alluvial streamside terraces and adjacent valley bottomlands that include areas of loose soil where toads can burrow underground) to provide foraging and living areas for subadult and adult arroyo toads. - 5.
-Stream channels and adjacent upland habitats that allow for migration to foraging areas, overwintering sites, dispersal between populations, and recolonization of areas that contain suitable habitat."
+- A hydrologic regime that supplies sufficient flowing water of suitable quality and sufficient quantity to sustain eggs, tadpoles, metamorphosing juveniles, and adult breeding toads; - Low-gradient stream segments (typically less than 4 percent) with sandy or fine gravel substrates which support the formation of shallow pools and sparsely vegetated sand and gravel bars for breeding and rearing of tadpoles and juveniles; - A natural flooding regime or one sufficiently corresponding to a natural regime that will periodically scour riparian vegetation, rework stream channels and terraces, and redistribute sands and sediments, such that adequate numbers and sizes of breeding pools and sufficient terrace habitats with appropriate vegetation are maintained; - Upland habitats (particularly alluvial streamside terraces and adjacent valley bottomlands that include areas of loose soil and dependable subsurface moisture where toads can burrow underground and avoid desiccation) of sufficient width and quality to provide foraging and living areas for subadult and adult arroyo toads; - Few or no nonnative species that prey upon or compete with arroyo toads, or degrade their habitat; - No manmade barriers that completely or substantially impede migration to over-wintering sites, dispersal between populations, or recolonization of areas that contain suitable habitat; - Limited human-related disturbance.

-It should be noted, and is discussed in the Proposed Rule that arroyo toads are not distributed uniformly throughout the designated critical habitat areas and that breeding and upland habitats are patchily distributed (FWS 2004).
+It should be noted, and is discussed in the Final Rule that arroyo toad are not distributed uniformly throughout the designated critical habitat areas and that breeding and upland habitats are patchily distributed (FWS 2001a).
 The nature of breeding habitats is dynamic and may shift in structure and location from year to year depending upon seasonal rainfall and storm cycles.
 Similarly upland habitats, though more stable, can be affected by fire, storms, and other natural events.